Evaluating Complex Queries on Streaming Graphs: Streaming Graph Algebra

-\textsf{WSCAN} operator precisely defines the semantics of time-based sliding windows.
-Informally, \textsf{WSCAN} act as an interface between the source and the query plans and it is responsible for providing data from input graph streams to the system, similar to the \textit{scan} operator in relational systems. \textsf{WSCAN} manipulates the implicit temporal attribute and associates a time interval to each sgt representing its validity.
+The WSCAN operator defines the semantics of time-based sliding windows.
+It acts as an interface between the external streaming graph sources and the query plans and it is responsible for providing data from input graph streams to a query plan, similar to the \textit{scan} operator in relational systems.
+WSCAN manipulates the implicit temporal attribute and associates a time interval to each sgt representing its validity.
 Our model of representing streaming graphs (Definition \ref{def:streaming-graph}) provides a concise representation of validity intervals and enables operators to treat time differently than the data stored in the graph.
 This enables us to distinguish operator semantics from window semantics and eliminates the redundancy caused by integrating sliding window constructs into each operator of the algebra.
-SGA operators access and manipulate validity intervals implicitly, thus they generalize their non-streaming counterparts with implicit handling of time.
+SGA operators access and manipulate validity intervals implicitly, generalizing their non-streaming counterparts with implicit handling of time.

-\begin{example} Consider the real-time notification query of Example \ref{ex:alert} that specifies a 24-hour window of interest. \textsf{WSCAN} $\mathcal{W}_{24}$ adjusts validity intervals of sges of the input graph stream and produces a streaming graph where each sgt is valid for 24 hours, as shown in Figure \ref{fig:streaming-graph}. \end{example}
+\begin{example} Consider the real-time notification task of Example \ref{ex:alert} with a 24-hour window of interest. {\normalfont WSCAN} $\mathcal{W}_{24}$ sets validity intervals of sges of the input graph stream and produces a streaming graph where each sgt is valid for 24 hours, as shown in Figure \ref{fig:streaming-graph}. \end{example}

-Two special cases of windows are commonly adopted in literature: \texttt{NOW} windows that capture only the current time by assigning the interval $[t, t+1)$ to a tuple with timestamp $t$, and $\texttt{UNBOUNDED}$ windows that capture the entire history of the streaming graph by assigning the interval $[t, \infty)$ to a tuple with timestamp $t$ \cite{kramer2009semantics, abw02}.
-Applied over a streaming graph, \texttt{NOW} windows capture all tuples that emerge at the current time instant and produce the identity, whereas \texttt{UNBOUNDED} windows accumulate all tuples that appear in the streaming graph so far.
-We use \texttt{NOW} windows whenever a window specification is omitted from a given SGQ (Definition \ref{def:streaming-query}).

-\begin{definition}[\textsf{FILTER}] \textbf{Filter operator} $\sigma_{\Phi}(S)$ is defined over a streaming graph $S$ and a boolean predicate $\Phi$ involving the distinguished attributes of sgts, and its output stream consists of sgts of $S$ on which $\Phi$ evaluates to true.
+\begin{definition}[FILTER] \textbf{Filter operator} $\sigma_{\Phi}(S)$ is defined over a streaming graph $S$ and a boolean predicate $\Phi$ involving the distinguished attributes of sgts, and its output stream consists of sgts of $S$ on which $\Phi$ evaluates to true.
 Formally:

 \end{definition}